oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 * `jti`: REQUIRED.
 The `jti` (JWT identifier) claim MUST specify a unique identifier for the Client Attestation PoP.
 The authorization server can utilize the `jti` value for replay attack detection, see [](#security-consideration-replay).
 * `iat`: REQUIRED.
 The `iat` (issued at) claim MUST specify the time at which the Client Attestation PoP was issued.
 Note that the authorization server may reject JWTs with an "iat" claim value that is unreasonably far in the past.
 * `challenge`: OPTIONAL.
 The `challenge` (challenge) claim MUST specify a String value that is provided by the authorization server for the client to include in the Client Attestation PoP JWT.
-* `nbf`: OPTIONAL.
-The `nbf` (not before) claim MUST specify the time before which the Client Attestation PoP MUST NOT be accepted for processing.

 The following additional rules apply: